 The most common objections we hear from the talking heads against permanent life insurance and indexed annuities is that the fees are too high, it’s expensive and only pays the broker a high commission.
+If you are concerned over costs it doesn’t mean life insurance is out of the question.
+Instead, speak to someone like Pennbrook Insurance to find out more about the options available to you.
 The uninformed say this far too often so I’d like to dispel this myth once and for all by comparing insurance products to traditional products and investments.

 Expenses in Universal Life Insurance